xiangsam/LeetCode/README.md

 we need to [detect cycle](https://en.wikipedia.org/wiki/Cycle_detection) in linked-list.
 Floyd's cycle detection aligorithm is useful.

-we create two pointer point to head.
+We can create two pointer point to head.
 The fast pointer move two steps at a time and the slow pointer move one step at a time.

-we kone the linked-list is finite. if the fast pointer could move infinitely, we can get the conclusion that there is a loop.
+The linked-list is finite. if the fast pointer could move infinitely, we can get the conclusion that there is a loop.
 That also means the two pointers will meet in the loop.
 Once they meet, we move the fast pointer to head, and let it move one step at a time.
 The place they meet again is where the loop started.

 the proof is [here](https://leetcode-cn.com/problems/linked-list-cycle-lcci/solution/huan-lu-jian-ce-by-leetcode-solution-s2la/)